 In this experiment, we examine how well the new test can distinguish samples of eye movement patterns \citep{salojarvi2005inferring}.
-A subject was shown questions and asked to choose a sentence in a list of sentences consisting of the correct answer (C), relevant sentences for the question (R), and irrelevant sentences for the question (I).
-In each case, 22 features are obtained and these features are commonly used in psychological studies on eye movement.
+A subject was shown questions and asked to choose a sentence from a list consisting of the correct answer (C), relevant sentences for the question (R), and irrelevant sentences for the question (I).
+In each case, 22 features are obtained, which are commonly used in psychological studies on eye movement.
 The dataset is publicly available at \url{https://www.openml.org/d/1044}.

 Since this dataset consists of around 3000 samples (I: 3,804, R: 4,262, C:2,870) with low dimension, we focus more on the performance of the tests.
-We first conduct two-sample testing for the whole data to determine whether each group is different or not.
+We first conduct two-sample testing for the whole data to determine whether each group is different.
 Since only the new test can be applied to the unbalanced sample design, we draw the number of samples in the group with the smaller sample from the other group in each comparison.
 The results are shown in Table \ref{tab:eyefull}.
 We see that the new test and MMD-B reject all cases at 0.001 significance level.
 However, SCF-Full is not significant for the two comparisons, I vs. R and I vs. C, and also not significant for R vs. C at 0.001 significance level.
 ME-full is not significant for the comparison I vs. R.

 We investigate the test statistics in more detail for this comparison.
-Table \ref{tab:eyenew} shows $p$-values of the new test statistics.
+Table \ref{tab:eyefull} (last two columns) shows $p$-values of the new test statistics.
 We see that most $p$-values are almost zero, but $p$-value of $\bar{Z}_{D}$ for the case I vs. R is very large (0.460).
 This implies that the mean difference is mainly significant for the case I vs. R, while both the mean and the variance differences are significant for the other two cases.
 When the mean mainly differs (I vs. R), the new test captures this signal, while ME-full and SCF-full cannot capture this signal.
-MMD-B also captures this signal since MMD is very sensitive to the mean change (see arguement in \cite{song2020generalized}).
-Indeed, \cite{salojarvi2005inferring} carried out linear discriminant analysis with the visualization to obtain a classification result and revealed that relevant and irrelevant sentences are relatively harder to separate than the other two cases.
+MMD-B also captures this signal since MMD is very sensitive to the mean change (see argument in \cite{song2024generalized}).
+Indeed, \cite{salojarvi2005inferring} carried out linear discriminant analysis with visualization to obtain a classification result and revealed that relevant and irrelevant sentences are relatively harder to separate than the other two cases.